 Perm v. det: an exponential lower bound assuming symmetry (Innovations in Theoretical Computer Science 1/16)

 math reviews of all published papers

-Current students: Kashif Bari, Fulvio Gesmundo, and Yao Wang
+Current students: Kashif Bari, Chia-Yu Chang, Runshi Geng, and Arpan Pal

 Cameron Farnsworth, August 2016, THE POLYNOMIAL WARING PROBLEM AND THE DETERMINANT